BiLLY-J03l/Nt-Process-Injection-C/README.md

 ### UPDATED:
--you don't need to pass the pid arg, just open up notepad.exe and the malware will automatically enumerates the processes on the system till it get to it.
+- you don't need to pass the pid arg, just open up notepad.exe and the malware will automatically enumerates the processes on the system till it get to it.

--VirusTotal Analysis
+- VirusTotal Analysis

   ![image](https://github.com/user-attachments/assets/6fd9674d-f556-46db-8361-6b19676ec771)